 Now they could talk, but only softly so no supervisor could hear them.
 He found out that he was now in the former Neuengamme concentration camp, close to Hamburg.

 Every day there was food.
-A few pieces of turnip swimming in hot water, served in mess tins. with a fist sized piece of bread, half of it mouldy.
-At morning roll call, which always lasted about three hours until they were all accounted for, they were told that mould was healthy for them.
+A few pieces of turnip swimming in hot water, served in mess tins; with a fist-sized piece of bread, half of it mouldy.
+At morning roll call, which always lasted about three hours until they were all accounted for, they were told that mold was healthy for them.

 Those who collapsed from weakness, or showed signs of a cold, were placed between two narrow electrified barbed wire fences.
 Those who fell, died.

 In the evenings they were locked up in the barracks by 6 pm.

 Large bins were placed around the rooms where they had to do their necessities.
 It didn’t take long for them to fill and spill over.
 Then they had to lie in the faeces, all through the night.
 A savage stench of sewer soon filled the rooms.